-Bulletin-area cities recently approved their preliminary property tax levies for 2014.
+Most Bulletin-area cities have approved budgets and set property tax levies for next year.

 The Vadnais Heights City Council adopted its 2014 budget and tax levy on Wednesday, Dec.
 4, and the cities of Mounds View, New Brighton, Arden Hills and St. Anthony Village each approved their final budgets and levies last week.
 The city of Shoreview was expected to approve its budget and tax levy on Dec.
 16, which is after the Bulletin’s press time.

 The Metropolitan Council announced recently that it would evaluate a future extension of the A Line (Snelling Avenue) Bus Rapid Transit (BRT) from Rosedale Center north to the Twin Cities Army Ammunition Plant (TCAAP) property in Arden Hills.

 LEAP team members Phyllis Hunter, far left, and Dana Larsen-Ramsay, far right, with Kent Peterson and Karen Eckman.
 Peterson and Eckman accepted the award on behalf of the city of Shoreview. (submitted photos)